Children treated before showing SMA symptoms (presymptomatic)

 CHOP INTEND|| Score

-(14/14) of children reached a CHOP INTEND|| score of 58 or higher at any visit up to 18 months of age and 93% (13/14) achieved a score of 60 points or higher
+(14/14) children reached a CHOP INTEND|| score of 58 or higher at any visit up to 18 months of age and 93% (13/14) achieved a score of 60 points or higher

 ||Children had improvement in motor function as assessed by CHOP INTEND, or the Children’s Hospital of Philadelphia Infant Test of Neuromuscular Disorders.
-This test was created to measure the motor development of children with SMA Type 1.
+This test was created to measure the motor development of children with SMA type 1.
 The CHOP INTEND scale ranges from 0 to 64, with higher scores indicating better function.

 Gross Motor Skills¶

-(9/14) of children had gross motor skills similar to same-aged children without SMA at the end of the study
+(9/14) children had gross motor skills similar to same-aged children without SMA at the end of the study

 ¶Movement of large muscles in arms, legs, and torso.